opendilab/DI-engine/ding/docs/source/feature/league_overview_en.rst

 ~~~~~~~~~~~~

 Abstract:
-    Player is the memeber of the league, also the participant of the competitive games.
+    Player is the member of the league, also the participant of the competitive games.
 Each player holds a share of parameters or rules, which means it act in an unique strategy.

     Player consists of active player and historical player: